xiaoyu518/genofunc/README.md

 #### extract_metadata

-Description: Extract relevent metadata based on index fields from metadata file using fasta files.
+Description: Extract relevent metadata based on index fields from metadata file using FASTA files.
 If field is empty, it will not be extracted and flagged in log file.

     Options:
         --in-fasta: Input fasta file (Required)